Updated: May 15, 2024

 Bank of America customers, for instance, can only avoid Barclays Bank ATM fees when they're in the UK, despite the fact that the bank has machines in several other countries.

-To make mapping out your ATM pit stops easier, we've put together a table of the top banks that are currently part of the Global ATM Alliance.
+To make mapping out your ATM pit stops easier, we've put together a table of the top banks that are part of the Global ATM Alliance.

 If you have an account with one of the banks listed, you can make fee-free ATM withdrawals from any of the other banks partner banks.